 Snow Season: The region experiences heavy snowfall from December-January.

-Best Season: The perfect time to embark on this trek is between the full moon day in July to the full moon day in August.
+Best Time for Shrikhand Mahadev Trek: The perfect time to embark on this trek is between the full moon day in July to the full moon day in August.

 Day 1: Starting the trek from Jaon village to Sighgad village, which is 3 km away. (total distance covered: 4 km)